Infertility to Adoption – Post 7 “Bring on the babies”

 She was an only child for exactly one week!
 Yes, just one week before we receive another call.

 Surprisingly, I received a call the following Friday asking if we would be willing to take another infant.
 I was shocked.
+Two babies?
 I thought the lady was just calling to see how we were doing and then she asks if we would like to foster another baby girl.
 Can you imagine?
 I told her I had to discuss it with my husband, and to call me back in 15 minutes.
 So I called my husband, Brent, right away and we each said we would think and pray and talk again in 10 min to decide together.
 I laid my phone down and was beginning to cry.

 I was crying out to God to tell me what to do.
 Then I heard my Dad say, “Monica what’s wrong, are you ok?”
 I had accidentally called my Dad and he heard me in my overwhelmed state.
 I told him what was going on and he said what ever Brent and I decided together would be the right choice.